We are proud to partner as a fiscal sponsor for amazing projects!

 Photo of Ondi Timoner by Svetlana Cvetko.

-The Chimaera Project is pleased to act as a fiscal sponsor for Furstwurld located in Joshua Tree, CA as they await their official nonprofit status.
+The Chimaera Project was pleased to act as a fiscal sponsor for Furstwurld located in Joshua Tree, CA as they await their official nonprofit status.
 An example of one of their cinema programs: Furstwurld Cinema hosted the regional premiere of Ondi Timoner’s MAPPLETHORPE, a narrative biopic of the transgressive ’70s photographer and cultural icon who died of complications from HIV/AIDS in 1989 at the age of 42.
 Starring Matt Smith as Robert Mapplethorpe and Marianne Rendón as partner and muse Patti Smith, the film remains largely unseen in its original form.
 Ondi Timoner is an American filmmaker and the founder and CEO of Interloper Films, a full-service production company located in Pasadena, California.
 More about Furstwurld here.

 F-Word: The Little Big Film That Could by Heidi Schnappauf